 The Kitchen Facelift Company

-The trend in 2021 will be for a more flexible kitchen environment that offers convenience for multi-tasking consumers.
-This will steer the direction of kitchen design and styling throughout 2021 and beyond.
+The trend for kitchens in 2022 will be for a more flexible kitchen environment that offers convenience for multi-tasking consumers.
+This will steer the direction of kitchen design and styling throughout 2022 and beyond.

 Laminate worktops go upmarket with a contemporary square edged worktop